 The Yeti Tundra Haul (view at Amazon) or Blue Coolers Ice Vault (view at Amazon), which are rugged, virtually indestructible, and easy to wheel around where you need them, are our top picks.
 If you need something more affordable, the Coleman 50-Quart Xtreme 5-Day Heavy-Duty Cooler (view at Amazon) is an all-around winner as well.

 What to Look for in a Cooler

-Coolers are either hard-sided and soft-sided.
+Coolers are either hard-sided or soft-sided.
 While both types will insulate your food and beverages, they each suit a different purpose.
 Overall, hard-sided coolers are more durable.
 They are constructed with double-walled plastic with a layer of foam insulation in between.
 Because the lid is airtight, hard-sided coolers will keep your food colder for longer.
 Hard-sided coolers are the best choice for those who camp often or like to keep a cooler outside.

 Soft-sided coolers are lighter in weight and are ideal for short trips such as picnics, day hikes, beach days, or work/school lunches.
 These coolers vary in their abilities to keep their contents cool.
 The cold storage capacity depends on what type of insulation the cooler has, what the outer material is made of, and how airtight the zippers are.
 Overall, they are easier to clean and store when not in use.